dream-sports-labs/code-push-server/cli/README.md

 dota app transfer <appName> <newOwnerEmail>
 ```

-_NOTE: Just like with the `dota collaborator add` command, this expects that the new owner has already registered with CodePush using the specified e-mail address._
+_NOTE: Just like with the `dota collaborator add` command, this expects that the new owner has already registered with DOTA using the specified e-mail address._

 Once confirmed, the specified developer becomes the app's owner and immediately receives the permissions associated with that role.
 Besides the transfer of ownership, nothing else about the app is modified (e.g. deployments, release history, collaborators).
 This means that you will still be a collaborator of the app, and therefore, if you want to remove yourself, you simply need to run the `dota collaborator rm` command after successfully transferring ownership.

 ### Deployment Management

-From the CodePush perspective, an app is simply a named grouping for one or more things called "deployments".
+From the DOTA perspective, an app is simply a named grouping for one or more things called "deployments".
 While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (e.g. the iOS port of Foo app), its deployments represent the actual target for releasing updates (for developers) and synchronizing updates (for end-users).
 Deployments allow you to have multiple "environments" for each app in-flight at any given time, and help model the reality that apps typically move from a dev's personal environment to a testing/QA/staging environment, before finally making their way into production.

 _NOTE: As you'll see below, the `release`, `promote` and `rollback` commands require both an app name and a deployment name is order to work, because it is the combination of the two that uniquely identifies a point of distribution (e.g. I want to release an update of my iOS app to my beta testers)._

-Whenever an app is registered with the CodePush service, it includes two deployments by default: `Staging` and `Production`.
+Whenever an app is registered with the DOTA service, it includes two deployments by default: `Staging` and `Production`.
 This allows you to immediately begin releasing updates to an internal environment, where you can thoroughly test each update before pushing them out to your end-users.
 This workflow is critical for ensuring your releases are ready for mass-consumption, and is a practice that has been established in the web for a long time.

 If having a staging and production version of your app is enough to meet your needs, then you don't need to do anything else.
 However, if you want an alpha, dev, etc. deployment, you can easily create them using the following command: